lemieux-lab/BamQuery/docs/source/command.rst

 	For more information, see :ref:`normal mode example`.

 	**Translation mode:**
-	Instead of BAM_directories.tsv, BamQuery expects to find a BAM_ribo_directories.tsv corresponding to the Ribo-seq datasets.
-In this mode, BamQuery can be used as a means to verify the presence of ribosomal profile reads for the peptides of interest.
+	Instead of BAM_directories.tsv BamQuery expects a BAM_ribo_directories.tsv corresponding to the Ribo-seq datasets.
+In this mode, BamQuery can be used as a means to verify the presence of ribosomal profiling reads for the peptides of interest.
 	For more information, see :ref:`translation_mode_example`.